 What are One Happy Camper Incentive Grants?

-The One Happy Camper Incentive Grant provides up to $1,500 to Greater Charlotte children attending an eligible Jewish residential camp or teen program for 12 days or more ($1,000 for 12–18 days and $1,500 for 19+ days).
+The One Happy Camper Incentive Grant provides up to $1,500 for Greater Charlotte children attending an eligible Jewish overnight camp or teen program.
+Campers attending for 12–18 days are eligible for a $1,000 grant, while those attending for 19 days or more may receive up to $1,500.

 Why is this called an “incentive grant”?
 Isn’t it a scholarship?